 - 12.1.
 We firmly believe that the EYFS cannot function without the enduring support of parents. - 12.2.
-Parents are invited to parents' evenings in the Autumn and Spring; however, the school has an open time every Tuesday morning to aid liaison. - 12.3.
-The school holds Parent Partnership events in the Autumn and Summer Term - 12.4.
-Parents are asked to sign permission slips for any visits out of school, use of photographs of their child and using the internet at school. - 12.5.
+Parents are invited to termly parents' evenings; however, the school has an open half-hour every Tuesday morning to aid liaison. - 12.3.
+Parents are asked to sign permission slips for any visits out of school, use of photographs of their child and using the internet at school. - 12.4.
 Parents are asked to complete admission forms, a medical form and to write a brief synopsis about their child to help the school to understand their character and personality.